-Burpropion is a racemic mixture.
+Bupropion is a racemic mixture.
 The pharmacological activity and pharmacokinetics of the individual enantiomers have not been studied.
-The mean elimination half-life (±SD) of bupropion after chronic dosing is 21 (±9) hours, and steady-state plasma concentrations of bupropion are reached within 8 days.
+The mean elimination half-life (\pm SD) of bupropion after chronic dosing is 21 (\pm 9) hours, and steady-state plasma concentrations of bupropion are reached within 8 days.

-The absolute bioavailability of bupropion hydrochloride extended-release tablets (SR) in humans has not been ined because an intravenous formulation for human use is not available.
+The absolute bioavailability of bupropion hydrochloride extended-release tablets (SR) in humans has not been determined because an intravenous formulation for human use is not available.
 However, it appears likely that only a small proportion of any orally administered dose reaches the systemic circulation intact.
-In rat and dog studies the bioavailability of bupropion ranged from 5% to 20%.

-the bioavailability of bupropion ranged from 5% to 20%.
-In humans, following oral administration of bupropion hydrochloride extended-release tablets (SR), peak plasma concentration (C{max}) of bupropion is usually achieved within 3 hours.
-In a trial comparing chronic dosing with bupropion hydrochloride extended-release tablets (SR) 150 mg twice daily to bupropion immediate-release formulation 100 mg 3 times daily, the steady state C{max} for bupropion after bupropion hydrochloride extended-release tablets (SR) administration was approximately 85% of those achieved after bupropion immediate-release formulation administration.
+In rat and dog studies, the bioavailability of bupropion ranged from 5% to 20% concentration ($C{\rm max}$) of bupropion is usually achieved within 3 hours.
+In a trial comparing chronic dosing with bupropion hydrochloride extended-release tablets (SR) 150 mg twice daily to bupropion immediate-release formulation 100 mg 3 times daily, the steady state $C{\rm max}$ for bupropion after bupropion hydrochloride extended-release tablets (SR) administration was approximately 85% of those achieved after bupropion immediate-release formulation administration.
 Exposure (AUC) to bupropion was equivalent for both formulations.
-Bioequivalence was also demonstrated for all three major active metabolites (i.e., hydroxybupropion, threchydrobupropion and erythrohydrobupropion) for both C{max} and AUC.
+Bioequivalence was also demonstrated for all three major active metabolites (i.e., hydroxybupropion, threohydrobupropion and erythrohydrobupropion) for both $C{\rm max}$ and AUC.
 Thus, at steady state, bupropion hydrochloride extended-release tablets (SR) given twice daily, and the immediate-release formulation of bupropion given 3 times daily, are essentially bioequivalent for both bupropion and the 3 quantitatively important metabolites.